davidjmerritt/Him/README.md

 [HTML Preview](http://htmlpreview.github.io/?https://github.com/davidjmerritt/Him/blob/master/index.html)

-PROBLEMS TO SOLVE
+# PROBLEMS TO SOLVE
-* WHEN WORLD IS CREATED LIKE WALLS ARE JOINED TOGETHER
+* WORLD CREATION INTELLEGENCE
+  - ADD DETECTION TO INSURE THAT WALLS MATCH FROM ZONE TO ZONE
     - IF LEFT IS CLOSED on 0-0 then RIGHT IS CLOSED ON 0-1
     - IF BOTTOM IS WIDE OPEN in 0-0 TOP IS WIDE OPEN in 1-0

+* CHARACTER MOVEMENT
+  - WHEN KEY IS RELEASED IT SHOULDN'T STOP CHARACTER
-* MOVEMENT FOR CHARACTERS NEED TO SNAP TO GRID
+  - SNAP TO GRID

-* MOVEMENT OF CHARACTER CONTINUES AFTER SWORD SWIPE
+* MAP ZOOM
+  - Change Icon to Bracket Around Coords

-* MAP ZOOM is relative to the charater...
-Map stays same dims user icon (bracket) gets bigger
+  - Map stays same pixel dims user icon gets smaller as levels get bigger
+  - When they get below a resonalble threshold the map add interaction

+* DEFINE STATES
+  - INTRO SCREEN
+  - OVERWORLD
+  - CHARACTER CREATION
+  - INTO ANIMATION (STORY)
+  - BUYING/TRADNING
+  - CRAFTING
+  - NPC CONVERSAION
+  - BOSS BATTLE
+  - LEVEL (DUNGEON)
+  - GET SPECIAL ITEM

+# USER FEEDBACK
+- CHANGE COINS FOR HEARTS

-IDEAS
+# IDEAS
 OVER ALL QUEST
 - GET ALL 16 PARTS of a thing and return to your home